EthanYDONG/TP2DP2/README.md

 ### Main Scripts

-- **RMTPP_dpp_main.py**: The main script for running experiments with RMTPP and DPP.
+- **RMTPP_dpp_main.py**: The main script for running experiments withneural network-based point process and DPP.
 This script initializes the model, loads the data, and evaluates the performance.
-- **RMTPP_dpp_train.py**: This script handles the training of the RMTPP model with DPP.
+- **RMTPP_dpp_train.py**: This script handles the training of theneural network-based point process model with DPP.

 ### Models

 - **RMTPP.py**: Implementation of the Recurrent Marked Temporal Point Process (RMTPP) model.
-- **RMTPP_dpp.py**: Extension of the RMTPP model with a Determinantal Point Process (DPP) prior.
+- **RMTPP_dpp.py**: Extension of theneural network-based point process model with a Determinantal Point Process (DPP) prior.
 - **HawkesModel.py**: Implementation of the Hawkes process model.

 ### Utilities